ZhenbangYou/SysY-Front-End/README.md

 P.S.: One-pass scheme refers to the first 8 steps(step 9 is rather trivial), whose output is different from Eeyore in 2 aspect:
   - Definitions of local variables may appear at someplace besides the beginning of functions.
   - Initializations of global variables can appear outside any function.

+## How to Get Started
+I have been always hearing students saying that, "I am not good at programming, I am not familiar with compiler design and I am not able to figure out all the details of such a hugh project.
+How can I ever conquer the *Monster* of the complexity of compiler design?"

+My answer always come in the following way:
+  - Get your hands dirty with some trivial parts, no matter how trivial it is.
+In my design, **Step 1,2 and3** are all quite simple.
+However, they can really help you procure confidence!
+Indeed, once you finish the **short circuit expression**, there will no longer be any essential obstruction.
+  - Although you do need to consider the general framework before getting start, it is both unnecessary and impossible to get every detail clear.
+In reality, it suffices to prove the feasibility mathematically.
+Besides, the feasibility has been proved by this project practically.
+Why not just have a try?

 ## Thoughts of Each Step
 For each step, I will first present **general ideas and frameworks**, then discuss some **impletation details and pitfalls**, and finally I will also present **test cases** in accordance with all the frameworks and details mentioned above (as a result, you no longer need any test cases provided by others!).
 Plus, the reason for the **planing** (i.e., what exactly should be done next and what should be done in the future) will be discussed at the beginning of each step.
 All in all, you will find 4 sub-steps in each step.
 If any part does not appear, that must be because there is nothing to say about it.